peterliu-2000/ProtectedSeas/peter/README.md

 **Discovery & Thoughts**

 1. Trajectory plots & vanilla XGBoost on type classification indicate we can sensibly aggregate some types into one type:
-* cargo ship & tanker very similar: aggregate
+* cargo ship & tanker: aggregate
 * tug & towing: aggregate